Skip to content

 • Structured approach: the SDLC offers a systematic and organized software development process with clear phases, activities, and deliverables, enabling efficient resource management, deadline adherence, and project control.

-• Improved quality: by integrating quality assurance activities throughout the SDLC, organizations can focus on delivering high-quality software, reducing defects early on, and enhancing customer satisfaction.
+• Improved quality: by integrating quality assurance activities throughout the SDLC, organizations can focus on delivering high-quality software, reducing defects early on, and enhancing client satisfaction.

 • Clear requirements and expectations: the SDLC emphasizes gathering and documenting requirements which creates effective communication, minimizes misunderstandings, and provides a solid foundation for development.